DrSeanTVittadello/Vittadello2020/README.md

 # Vittadello2020
-MATLAB code for numerical simulations of the functional differential equation model to support Vittadello et al. 2020.
+MATLAB code for numerical simulations of the functional differential equation model in Vittadello et al. 2020.